annaterkuile/CS375FinalProject/README.md

 ## Run Examples

-If you are going to use java -cp target/classes <Program Name> src/res/<filename>
+If you want to run programs individually clone the repo, run mvn test, and then run java -cp target/classes <Program Name> src/res/<filename>